practicalnursing/practicalnursing.github.io/docs/Courses/Semester 1/PN1109 - Anatomy and Physiology I/Objective 1/Homeostasis and its function in maintaining life.md

 ### Homeostatic Control

-Homeostasis is also referred to as the set point (desired value of a variable)
+Homeostasis is also referred to as the set point (desired value of a variable).

 There are three (3) main components of homeostasis:

 ##### Receptor

-Receives information regarding the status of the body and relays it to the control center along the afferent pathway.
+Receives information from a stimulus regarding the status of the body and relays it to the control center along the afferent pathway.

 ##### Control Center

-Processes information received from the receptor and sends signals to the effector along an efferent pathway.
+Processes information received from the receptor and sends signals to the effector along the efferent pathway.

 ##### Effector

-Receives information from the control center and sends a signal to the appropriate place to stimulate action and return the body to equilibrium.
+A cell, tissue, or organ that receives information from the control center and sends a signal to the appropriate place to stimulate action and return the body to equilibrium.

 ### Feedback Loop Mechanisms